 Pattern-based DAW with lifetime free updates, used by some podcasters for intros and beds.

 FL Studio is shaped for custom intro production.
-Its biggest strength: lifetime free updates for life of product.
 The workflow is genuinely great for producing custom podcast intros, stingers, and music beds

 It's a paid tool in the $$ range.
 Some plans have a free trial — check the latest on their pricing page.